 To qualify as IIHI, information must be health-related.
 The information must relate to past, present, or future physical or mental health of a specific person, or relate to the provision of healthcare to a specific person, or to future payment or provision of healthcare to someone.

-Is a consumer or would-be patient looking for a doctor, by sending health information, acting as "a healthcare provider who is creating information?"
-No. The consumer or would-be patient is acting as a consumer or would-be patient.
+Is a consumer or would-be patient looking for a doctor, by sending health information to that doctor, acting as "a healthcare provider who is creating information?"
+Or "as a healthcare provider who is receiving information"?
+No. The consumer or would-be patient is acting as a consumer or would-be patient - as individual sending that information TO a healthcare provider, who is simultaneously receiving it.

-So, a consumer looking for a provider, or would-be patient looking for a provider, who transmits health information for the first time to a doctor's office, is not sending IIHI.
-This means they are not sending PHI.
-Once a healthcare provider receives the information, the healthcare provider is obligated to protect the information, in accordance with the HIPAA regulations.
+So, a consumer looking for a provider, or would-be patient looking for a provider, who transmits health information for the first time to a doctor's office, is not sending IIHI, and is therefore not sending PHI.
+Once a healthcare provider that engages in one or more HIPAA-covered transactions (that is, a covered entity) receives the information, the healthcare provider is at that point obligated to protect the information, in accordance with the HIPAA regulations.
+Covered entities are obligated by HIPAA to protect the PHI of individuals.
+An individual is defined by HIPAA as a "person who is the subject of protected health information."

 Was this article helpful?